Nolan Arenado: 2020

-St. Louis Cardinals (2021–present)
+St. Louis Cardinals (2021–2025)

 2021

 On February 1, 2021, the St. Louis Cardinals acquired Arenado from the Rockies along with $51 million in exchange for Austin Gomber, Mateo Gil, Tony Locey, Elehuris Montero, and Jake Sommers.

 Arenado hit his first home run as a Cardinal on March 29 at Great American Ball Park in a 9–6 loss to the Cincinnati Reds.
 He hit his first home run at Busch Stadium as a Cardinal in the team's home opener on April 8, a go-ahead two-run homer in a game in which the Cardinals won 3–1 over the Milwaukee Brewers.
 Arenado was named the National League's starting third baseman at the 2021 Major League Baseball All-Star Game in Denver.
 Arenado finished the 2021 season batting .255/.312/.494 with 34 home runs and 105 RBIs.
 Defensively, he led National League third basemen in putouts (125), double plays (38), and range factor per game (2.66).
 He won the Gold Glove Award at third base, one of five Cardinals to win that year, an MLB record.
 His ninth consecutive Gold Glove tied him with Mike Schmidt for the most consecutive awards by a National League third baseman.
 After the season, Arenado could have opted out of his contract with the Cardinals and become a free agent, but chose to remain with the club.